 Medical detox helps, as doctors can use medications to ease your transition.
 These substances won’t get you high, but they can trick your body into thinking you’re taking opioids.

 A smaller dose every day can give your body a sort of offramp to sobriety.
 It comes on slowly, but it can be remarkably powerful.

 After detox, you can enroll in treatment programs that may help you preserve your newfound sobriety.
 Here, you’ll have the opportunity to pick up skills to help you fend off the next relapse trigger.

-And you may come to understand why you started abusing drugs in the first place, so you can make your life stronger and your relationships tighter.
-That way, you’ll have no room for drugs to enter.
+During treatment, you may come to understand why you started abusing drugs in the first place.
+This way you can make your life stronger and your relationships tighter.
+Eventually, you’ll have no room for drugs to enter.

 It tends to be a long-lasting process, as you might need to change many things about your life.
 But you might find that the work is pleasant, especially if you have the sobriety to show for it.

 By participating in addiction treatment programs at Footprints, you’ll learn how to respond to emotional and physical triggers that could result in relapse.

 Don’t wait to seek treatment.
 Opioid addiction is serious, and if it goes untreated for too long, it could have a dangerous impact on your health.
 Contact Footprints today to speak to one of our representatives, who can tell you about our different programs and find one that’s right for you.